danielmurphy1/fantasystockapp/README.md

 I revisited this application after needing to find a new hosting site, due to Heroku no longer offering their free tier.
 After some reading, I chose Render for the new hosting platform.
 However, I also found out that IEX Cloud (the previous Stock Data API that I used), also recently changed their payment model.
 Their model no longer was an affordable option, so I found Twelve Data API.
 I had to make a few changes to the code.
 I can say that these changes were pretty simple for me to make with my current experience; however I KNOW that if I had to make these changes before around 9 months ago, it would have taken me much longer.
 At this point I was really able to see the growth that I have acheived as a developer and the progress I have made.

 Secondly, it took me a little bit to get the appication deployed to Render.
 Lots of Googling, some forum reading, some video watching, and some tinkering under the hood, and I was up and running on Render.
 That was another moment where I realized how much I have grown as a developer.
 I really was able to keep at it and ask the right questions I needed to come to the answer.
 Getting this application up and running again was really a good exercise for me and has helped me to realize the journey I have taken.

+#### Update 2
+With ElephanSQL going off-line, I had to find a new host for the SQL production database.
+After reading a lot and a bit of trial and error, I found Neon Console to handle this task.
+Moreover, TwelveData seems to have started charging for API usage, so there are very strict limits.
+When using the app, if you begin to have some issues with fetching stock prices and information, it is likely due to that.
+Feel free to pull/fork this repo and run locally...or just be a bit patient and wait for the time where more API Calls will be allowed.

 ### Author